 Styling the wolf cut means leaning into texture, not shying away from volume, and embracing that carefree essence.
 In addition to texturizing and volumizing hairspray, you should also have products in your routine that can tackle frizz.

 “[At the salon], my top tip would be to make sure you’re prepared on how exactly you want your haircut done and specify whether you want more or less layers and volume,” says Spellman.
-She adds, “My favorite product to tame any frizz at home is the Matrix Total Results Miracle Creator Multi-Benefit Treatment Spray.”
+She adds, “My favorite product to tame any frizz at home is the Matrix Miracle Creator Multi-Tasking Hair Treatment.”

-For adding volume and texture, we recommend Matrix Miss Mess Dry Texturizing Spray.
+For adding volume and texture, we recommend Matrix Miss Mess Dry Finishing Spray.
 This multi-benefit formula completes any style with light hold, texture, and lasting volume.

 Looking for a little inspo to style your existing (or future!) wolf haircut?
 We’ve got you.
-Keep scrolling for five of our favorite wolf cut inspiration photos—plus a few tips on how to achieve these looks for yourself.
+Keep scrolling for seven of our favorite wolf cut inspiration photos—plus a few tips on achieving these looks for yourself.

 Wolf Cut Hair Inspiration